-A few weeks ago, I had the great fortune to visit the city of York on another uni-sponsored trip.
-I had such a lovely time and took so many pictures that I’ll have to break them up into two posts, so stay tuned for part II–especially if you like stained glass!
+I recently had the great fortune to visit the city of York on another uni-sponsored trip.
+I had such a lovely time and took so many pictures that I’ll have to break them up into two posts, so be sure to check out part II–especially if you like stained glass!

 Originally founded in AD 71 as the Roman fort Eboracum, York has been a major player in Roman, Viking, Anglican, and modern history.
 It’s a walled city, with more of the historic wall left standing than any other city in England.
 There are huge churches, museums galore, and fascinating architecture everywhere you look.
 In short, it was my kind of city.